perkolatoriji/vagrant/datadog-README.md

 		/home/vagrant>$ prom1
 		Linux prom1 4.19.0-10-amd64 #1 SMP Debian 4.19.132-1 (2020-07-24) x86_64

-		This system is built by the Bento project by Chef Software More information can be found at https://github.com/chef/bento

-		The programs included with the Debian GNU/Linux system are free software;
-		the exact distribution terms for each program are described in the individual files in /usr/share/doc/*/copyright.

 		Debian GNU/Linux comes with ABSOLUTELY NO WARRANTY, to the extent permitted by applicable law.
-		Last login: Thu Nov 12 08:53:33 2020 from 10.0.2.2

 	  4.2.- run script to install ansible datadog role: